Szeccsa/jquery-include-html/readme.md

 ## Difference from W3Schools script

-- Built on top of Jquery.
+- Built on top of Jquery
-- Does NOT require the &lt;script> includeHTML(); </script&gt argument at the bottom of the page.
+- Does NOT require the &lt;script> includeHTML(); </script&gt argument at the bottom of the page

 ## Known issues